Skip to content

 Quick answer

 Yes, Voicemod is safe when you download it from the official website.
-The software doesn't contain malware, processes your voice locally on your device, and doesn't store voice recordings.
+The software processes your voice locally, does not store recordings, and follows GDPR regulations.

-• Antivirus false positives happen because Voicemod installs a virtual audio driver, which looks like suspicious behavior to security software.
+• Antivirus false positives happen because Voicemod installs a virtual audio driver that looks like suspicious behavior to security software

-• All voice processing runs locally on your PC, so Voicemod never records or transmits your conversations to any server.
+• All voice processing runs locally on your PC, and Voicemod never records or transmits your conversations to any server

 #Is Voicemod Actually a Virus?

-No. The official version of Voicemod is not a virus, not spyware, and not malware.
+No. The official Voicemod app is not a virus, spyware, or malware.

-Voicemod is developed by Voicemod, Inc., a company based in Valencia, Spain.
-The software is digitally signed and regularly updated.
-According to Voicemod’s terms of use, the company operates under Spanish law and GDPR regulations.
+This guide covers installing and using Voicemod on your own Windows PC with the legitimate installer from voicemod.net.
+Voicemod is developed by a company based in Valencia, Spain, and the software is digitally signed and regularly updated.
+According to Voicemod’s terms of use, the company operates under Spanish law and EU data protection regulations.

-Here’s what matters: all voice processing happens locally on your PC.
-Voicemod doesn’t record your voice, doesn’t store audio files, and doesn’t send your conversations to any server.
-The app needs an internet connection for authentication and downloading voice packs, but your actual voice data never leaves your machine.
+All voice processing happens locally on your machine.
+Voicemod doesn’t record your voice, doesn’t store audio files, and doesn’t send conversations to any server.
+The app connects to the internet only for authentication and downloading voice packs, but your actual voice data never leaves your PC.

 #Why Does Your Antivirus Flag Voicemod?

-This is the number one reason people think Voicemod is dangerous.
-It isn’t.
+This is the main reason people think Voicemod is dangerous.
+It’s a false positive.

-Voicemod installs a virtual audio driver on your system to intercept and modify your microphone input in real-time.
-Antivirus programs like Avast, ESET, and Malwarebytes sometimes flag this behavior as suspicious because it looks similar to what actual malware does.
+Voicemod installs a virtual audio driver on your system to intercept and modify your microphone input in real time.
+Antivirus programs like Avast, ESET, and Malwarebytes sometimes flag this behavior because it resembles what actual audio-capture malware does.
+Virtual audio drivers are standard technology used by many legitimate applications, from OBS Studio to Zoom, but security software can’t always distinguish them from threats.

 1. Add Voicemod’s installation folder to your antivirus exclusion list